 Stand up, rest up against a wall, and move your feet away from the wall.
-Squat down to whatever level you can comfortably.
+Squat down to whatever level you can comfortably hold.
 Hold that position and then rise back up.

-You can slowly keep working further down.
+You can slowly keep working further down in your wall sit.
 Hold for 2 to 5 seconds, then progress to 20 or 30 seconds.
-I recommend playing around with different ranges of motions in the hips and the knees because we are isometrically strengthening the muscle and isometric contraction is a safe contraction for a joint that has been injured.
+I recommend playing around with different ranges of motions in the hips and the knees because we are isometrically strengthening the muscle, and isometric contraction is a safe contraction for a joint that has been injured.

 These three different exercises lay down a good foundation for you to do the bodyweight squat.
 The first exercise works on that range of motion in the knee.
 The second works on the strength in the knee joint.
-The third work on the isometric strength in the hip and knee in order to progress to the bodyweight squat.
-Give those exercises a go and work your way to doing the bodyweight squat.
+The third works on the isometric strength in the hip and knee in order to progress to the bodyweight squat.
+Give those exercises a go and work your way to doing the bodyweight squat pain-free.

 Enter in your injury or pain.
 There is a good chance that I have an article, a video, or an interview that will help you overcome your injury or pain.
 Make sure to swing by ExercisesForInjuries.com.

 Secondly, if you are watching this on YouTube, head up above, hit “Subscribe”.
 Every couple of days you will receive a video like this where I share tips and tricks for overcoming injury and pain.

 Thirdly, head down below hit “Like,” and leave me a question or comment.